 This course is designed to establish a knowledge base of radiographic and fluoroscopic equipment design.
 The nature and characteristics of radiation, x-ray production, and photon interaction with matter are also included.
 Image analysis is included with the importance of optimal imaging standards.
+Courses are taught in a hybrid format.
+The lecture and seminar portion are offered virtually using Canvas and Zoom technologies.
+The lab portions are taught on campus with face-to-face instruction and hands on practice.
 The lab setting will permit application of these skills.
-Semesters Available: Day - F UG Required Prerequisite Course(s): Take RADS 2340 Required Concurrent Course(s): RADS 2440, RADS 2460L
+Semesters Available: Day - F

+Required Prerequisite Course(s): Take RADS 2340 Required Concurrent Course(s): RADS 2440, RADS 2460L